Acoustic Angels

 Acoustic Angels is a live album by German girl group No Angels.
-It was recorded as part of a special 'unplugged' performance at the P1 club in Munich, Germany, and originally released on a special edition of band's third studio album Pure (2003) by Cheyenne Records.
+It was recorded as part of a special unplugged performance at the P1 club in Munich, Germany, and originally released on a special edition of band's third studio album Pure (2003) by Cheyenne Records.
 Following the group's disbandment in fall 2003, it received a sole release on 5 July 2004 in German-speaking Europe, where it reached number 80 on the German Albums Chart only.

+Critical reception

+Laut.de critic Joachim Gauger dismissed the DVD release of the album for its lack of extras but complimented the performance of the band on Acoustic Angels, writing that "the four girls present themselves in an extremely good mood, at least vocally.
+Accompanied only by acoustic guitar, drums and bass, they present a colorful program with pieces from the albums Elle'ments and Now...
+Us! as well as Pure, which was still unreleased at the time of the concert."